 DMS allows the transmission of group addressed MSDUs as individually addressed A-MSDUs and is particularly suited to small(#2164) numbers of group members.
 It provides a high level of reliability but has low scalability as the efficiency decreases and delay increases proportionally to the number of group members.

-GCR employs the DMS Request and DMS Response elements with the addition of GCR Request and Response subelements respectively for administering the set up and tear down of GCR services between an AP and non-AP STAs or between peer mesh STAs.
+GCR employs the DMS Request and DMS Response elements with the addition of GCR Request and Response subelements respectively for administering the announcement, set up, modification(#2123) and tear down of GCR services between an AP and non-AP STAs or between peer mesh STAs.
 The DMS procedures and state machine of 11.22.15.1 shall apply to GCR with the extensions and constraints specific to GCR described below in 11.22.15.aa2.3 to 11.22.15.aa2.8.

 GCR defines two additional retransmission policies for group addressed frames, in addition to the mechanisms defined in 9.3.6 (hereafter referred to as “No-Ack/No-Retry” or “non-GCR”), and 11.22.15.1 (hereafter referred to as DMS):(#2165)